OpenBankProject/Hello-OBP-SpringBoot/README.md

 Only a small subset of the full API capabilities are integrated in the webapp (banks, branches).

-# OBP Java API binding
+# OBP Java API bindings
 The OBP REST API is made available as a native Java API by the com.tesobe.obp.clientapi.*ApiClient classes.
 Accounts and transactions are available as many other OBP API capabilities.
 See the integration test suite for example usage.
 Caveat: currently, not all of the REST API implemented.